You may put so much time into caring for your home. But what if a clean home doesn’t matter?

 When we obsess over a clean home, it can be easy to measure our home against perfection.
 If our home isn’t perfectly clean all the time, it can be so easy to feel defeated.

-By using this mindset, keeping up around the house ends up feeling like a weight.
+If we try to maintain a “perfect” home, keeping up around the house ends up feeling like a weight.
 Since our homes never will be perfect, something always needs to be done.
 (Just think of your laundry.
 The minute you think you’re all caught up, just look at the clothes you’re wearing … it’s a reminder that laundry is never done.)

 At the opposite end of the spectrum, you may feel like keeping up with housework is futile since there’s always something that needs to be done.
 Instead of making cleaning a priority, it’s easy to try to forget about it until your house becomes a total mess.
 Then, when it looks too difficult to clean, you procrastinate more.
 And the mess just spirals out of control.